 Remember to consider the following factors when comparing different finance options:

 - Interest rate.
 The interest rate is a crucial factor that determines the overall cost of your loan, so shop around to compare the rates on offer.
-Fixed- and variable-rate loans are available.
+Fixed- and variable-rate personal loans are available.

 - Fees.
 You’ll need to check the fine print for details of any upfront and ongoing fees that apply, including establishment fees and monthly charges.
 These fees can quickly add up and have a significant impact on the total cost of the loan.

 - Comparison rate.
-The comparison rate includes the interest rate and fees that apply to a loan and reflects the true value of different finance options.
+The personal loan comparison rate includes the interest rate and fees that apply to a loan and reflects the true value of different finance options.
 Make sure to check the comparison rate of any option you’re considering.

 - Loan amount.
 Check the minimum and maximum loan limits to make sure the finance option is suitable for your needs.

 - Repayment schedule.
 How often will you need to make repayments (weekly, fortnightly or monthly) and how much will the regular repayment amount be?
 Also remember to check the loan term to work out your total cost over the life of the loan.

 - Repayment flexibility.
 Can you make additional repayments and pay the loan off early without incurring any extra fees?

 Am I eligible for finance to make my home more energy efficient?

 To qualify for an energy-efficiency loan, you will need to meet the following criteria: